adie1717/capstoneproject-2022/README.md

 - Emailed organizations for additional info, like start and end dates, if missing
 - Categorized by EV type and added columns for Requirements, Low Income eligibilty, and One-time Use

+##Communication Protocols
+AH - The primary communication protocol used for this project was Github repositories with each team member owning an individual branch.
+Pull requests were managed and reviewed by at least one team member prior to merging into our main branch.
+This additional level of review helped with managing changes.

 ## Results

 ## Summary